 Archiving of Records

-The majority of the records contained in the University Archives are publicly available, and a guide of the holdings can be viewed at http://www.adelaide.edu.au/records/guide/.
+The majority of the records contained in the University Archives are publicly available, you can view a guide of the holdings online.

 Some types of records must be retained permanently by virtue of legal requirements under the State Records Act whereas some records are kept permanently because they have an enduring historical value to the University.
 For instance: